Contempt (film)

-Contempt (Le Mépris) is a 1963 French New Wave drama film written and directed by Jean-Luc Godard, based on Alberto Moravia’s 1954 novel Il disprezzo.
-It follows a playwright, Paul Javal, whose marriage begins to fall apart during the troubled production of a film adaptation of Homer’s Odyssey.
+Contempt (Le Mépris) is a 1963 French New Wave drama film written and directed by Jean-Luc Godard, based on Alberto Moravia's 1954 novel Il disprezzo.
+It follows a playwright, Paul Javal, whose marriage begins to fall apart during the troubled production of a film adaptation of Homer's Odyssey.
 The film stars Brigitte Bardot, Michel Piccoli, Jack Palance, Fritz Lang, and Giorgia Moll.
+It has been considered one of Godard's major works and one of the greatest and most influential films of all time.

 Plot

 Paul Javal, a young French playwright who has achieved commercial success in Rome, accepts an offer from Jerry Prokosch, a vulgar American producer, to rework the script for Austrian director Fritz Lang's screen adaptation of the Odyssey.

 Paul's wife, Camille Javal, joins him on the first day of the project at Cinecittà.
 After initial discussions, Prokosch invites the crew to his villa and offers Camille a ride in his two-seat sports car.
 Camille looks to Paul to decline the offer, but he passively withdraws, opting to follow by taxi instead, leaving Camille alone with Prokosch.
 Paul does not catch up with them until 30 minutes later, explaining that he was delayed by a traffic accident.
 Camille grows uneasy, secretly doubting his honesty and suspecting that he is using her to strengthen his ties with Prokosch.
 Her misgivings deepen when she witnesses Paul groping Prokosch's secretary, Francesca.

 Back at their apartment, Paul and Camille discuss the subtle tension that has arisen between them in the first few hours of the project.
 Camille suddenly announces to her bewildered husband that she no longer loves him.

 Hoping to rekindle Camille's affection, Paul convinces her to accept Prokosch's invitation to join them for filming in Capri.
 Prokosch and Lang are locked in a conflict over the correct interpretation of Homer's work, a stalemate exacerbated by the difficulty of communication between the German director, the French screenwriter, and the American producer.
 Francesca acts as an interpreter, mediating all conversations.
 When Paul sides with Prokosch against Lang by suggesting that Odysseus left home because of his wife's infidelity, Camille's suspicions of her husband's servility are confirmed.
 She deliberately allows Paul to find her in Prokosch's embrace, and in the ensuing confrontation, she implies that her respect for him has turned to contempt because she believes he has bartered her to Prokosch.
 Paul denies this accusation, offering to sever his ties with the film and leave Capri, but Camille refuses to recant and departs for Rome with the producer.

 After a car crash in which Camille and Prokosch are killed, Paul prepares to leave Capri and return to the theater.
 Lang, meanwhile, continues working on the film.